UDN

 ParticleSubUV

-ParticleSubUV is used to render subimages of a texture to a particle.
-ParticleSubUV is similar to a flipbook, except that ParticleSubUV allows the texture animation to be manipulated in Cascade?.
+The ParticleSubUV expression is used to render subimages of a texture to a particle.
+ParticleSubUV is similar to a flipbook, except that ParticleSubUV allows the texture animation to be manipulated in Cascade.

 ParticleSubUV.jpg